The aptly named Wrybill - a New Zealand endemic. Photo: Brent Stephenson

 A birding tour to New Zealand is packed full of highlights: albatrosses so close you can count the droplets of water on their feathers, the deafening calls of New Zealand Bellbirds ringing through the forest at dawn, a confiding New Zealand Robin standing guard on a forest path, a Kiwi snuffling through the leaf litter.
 All of these classic images come to life on the remote Pacific islands of New Zealand.

-Day 1: After assembling in Auckland in the morning, we’ll embark on the four-hour drive through the rolling scenery of North Island to Trounson, making several birding stops along the way, including one in a forested area near central Auckland for our introduction to such forest birds as the North Island subspecies of Tomtit, New Zealand Pigeon, Grey Fantail, and Grey Gerygone (Grey Warbler).
-We’ll then head to the rugged west coast at Muriwai and one of mainland New Zealand’s three Australasian Gannet colonies.
+Day 1: After assembling in Auckland in the morning, we’ll embark on the four-hour drive through the rolling scenery of North Island to Kerikeri, making several birding stops along the way, including one in a forested area near central Auckland for our introduction to such forest birds as the North Island subspecies of Tomtit, New Zealand Pigeon, New Zealand Fantail, and Grey Gerygone (Grey Warbler).
+We’ll then head to the rugged west coast to visit a mainland New Zealand’s three Australasian Gannet colony.
 We’ll have superb views and great photographic opportunities, and we’ll also look for other common coastal species such as Pied Cormorant, Red-billed Gull, and White-fronted Tern.

-Day 2: After staying out late last night, we’ll make a later start today, heading east to travel down to the Waipu Estuary.
+Day 2: After staying out late last night, we’ll make a later start today, heading south to travel down to an estaury.
 This area is one of the best sites to see the critically endangered Fairy Tern, and there should also be a nice selection of shorebirds.
 We should have time to stop at several other estuaries farther south, and we’ll also look for New Zealand Pipit and Australasian Little Grebe on the way to Warkworth, where we’ll spend the night.

 Day 3: New Zealand has long been known as the seabird capital of the world, and today we’ll get our first taste of the diversity and sheer abundance of seabirds around the country’s coasts.
 We’ll spend the day on the waters of beautiful Hauraki Gulf.